 Students are expected to consult with an academic advisor or counselor upon entry to the program and in subsequent semesters.
 Transfer planning should begin early so that the student can make the most informed choices.
 The Liberal Arts curriculum contains a number of electives and allows students and advisors to shape the selection of courses to meet individual goals.
 Students who follow the Liberal Arts curriculum and plan to attend a specific four-year college after graduation should choose electives that duplicate as closely as possible those in the first two years of the program of that college.

-Note: Many, but not all, transfer institutions require some knowledge of a foreign language (from one semester to two years of study at the college level or the equivalent).
-Students planning to transfer should be aware of foreign language requirements that may affect their acceptance into certain colleges and programs.
+Note: Many, but not all, transfer institutions require some knowledge of a world language (from one semester to two years of study at the college level or the equivalent).
+Students planning to transfer should be aware of world language requirements that may affect their acceptance into certain colleges and programs.